-In more recent times, homeowners are looking at renovation instead of moving as a way of improving their home - transforming an empty loft space into a warm, comfortable bedroom is one of the most common methods.
+In recent times, homeowners have turned to home renovations instead of moving as a way of improving their home - transforming an empty loft space into a warm, comfortable bedroom is one of the most common methods.
 If you are looking to add another habitable room to your home, then you may need a secondary means of escape, as advised by Building Control.

 In this blog, we aim to give an overview of the type of escape roof windows available, as well as the necessary boxes you need to tick in order to fulfil the legal requirements of your local building control.